 Here are the main traits of organizations at Stage 2:

-• While developers and Ops are not working together full-time, the two teams collaborate on small-scale projects.
+- Although developers and Ops do not work together full-time, they collaborate on small-scale projects.

-• Changes to the product are becoming less surprising to all involved teams.
+- Changes to the product are becoming less surprising to all the teams involved.

-• Operations staff members must manually intervene when things go wrong in production.
+- Operations staff members must manually intervene when issues arise in production.

-The key to getting out of this stage is to focus more on automation and consistency.
+The key to advancing beyond this stage is to focus more on automation and consistency.
 The right foundations are there, but the lack of repeatability is holding your DevOps back.

 Stage 3: Defined, Automated, And More Consistent